 You’ll seldom use BuddyBoss alone.
-It works well with Memberpress if you want to restrict content access behind memberships levels while taking advantage of their free social site features.
+It works well with Memberpress if you want to restrict content access behind membership levels while taking advantage of their free social site features.
 So, if you like BuddyBoss’ community features but also want to create a membership site, note that you’ll need both of them.
-BuddyBoss on its own is not a full-fledged membership plugin.
+BuddyBoss, on its own, is not a full-fledged membership plugin.

-- Custom profile types and fields: BuddyBoss understands that each community is unique so that you can craft individual profiles made up of special field types.
+- Custom profile types and fields: BuddyBoss understands that each community is unique, so you can craft individual profiles made up of special field types.

 - Social groups and messaging: How you wish to structure social groups and control how participants interact, BuddyBoss has got it covered.
 Whether that’s private messaging, group forums, or even live face-to-face meetings with zoom integration.

 - Learning engagement tools: Out-of-the-box features here include quizzes, assignments, certifications, and lesson timers.
 Want gamification features?
 This plugin integrates well with GamiPress – a popular WordPress gamification plugin.